A Trip Down To The Attic

 Restaurant Type: American (Southern influenced)

-It’s taken awhile to get to this review of a restaurant we ate at in the autumn of 2013, but I had to sneak my kudos in on this relative newcomer in my old stomping ground of Long Beach.
-Housed in the old Lasher’s Restaurant space, which is really an old craftsman house, The Attic is a dream come true for restaurateur Steve Massis, who has said he had always wanted his own restaurant to run.
+It’s taken a while to get to this review of a restaurant we ate at in the autumn of 2013.
+However, I had to sneak my kudos in on this relative newcomer in my old stomping ground of Long Beach.
+Housed in the former Lasher’s Restaurant space, which is an old craftsman house, The Attic is a dream come true for restaurateur Steve Massis, who has said he had always wanted his own restaurant to run.

 Tracy and I arrived on a warm afternoon/evening to meet our friends Rob and Barbara (Long Beach is a good meeting point for friends from Huntington Beach and Pasadena), and we were seated out on the patio.

-Perusing the menu, the dishes seemed to have a heavy New Orleans, Southern Creole influence, and there were some very tempting items.
-Our server was very friendly, and the restaurant appeared to have a nice family-type atmosphere.
+While perusing the menu, the dishes seemed to have a heavy New Orleans, Southern Creole influence, and there were some very tempting items.
+Our server was very friendly, and the restaurant appeared to have a pleasant family-type atmosphere.
 Tracy started with the Soup du Jour (a cup – $6), which was a dark, spicy fish soup that we all stuck our spoons in.
-It was very good.
+It was delicious.

 The salads we tried were very tasty, too, with fresh berries, kiwi, pecans and shaved Parmesan cheese ($8 – $10).

 I saw an appetizer on the menu that I just could not pass up, and I’m glad I didn’t.
 The Attic’s Bacon-Wrapped Jalapeños, two Jalapeños stuffed with Crab & Cream Cheese, wrapped with Candied Cayenne Bacon, & topped with Peach-Jalapeño Jam and Fire Roasted Corn & Poblano Relish ($9) were stupendous.
 We were just getting started.